kocatekin/courses/2024-2025/data_structures_and_algorithms/week_6/recursion.md

 So, while *recursion* is costly, thinking in **recursive way** can help a programmer a lot.
 After that, we can always turn the solution into a faster, iterative way.
 Every function can be written in both ways.
 It is sometimes easier to select one over the other.

+* Base case is the simplest instance which can be solved without further recursion.
+* Acts as a stopping criteria for the function.
+* Recursive case is the part where recursion occurs.
+* Function calls itself but **with a different set of parameters**.
+* Each recursive case divides the problem into smaller parts.

+Every recursive function has **at least** two different returns.
+One of them will be the recursion case and the other, base case.

 ## Examples